 - For videos in which the product plays the leading role, the term “advertising video” or “promotion ” is to be used.
 If it plays a minor role, the reference “Supported by product placement” or “Supported by (product name)” may be sufficient.
 Otherwise, the terms “advertisement” or “advertising ” should be used (e.g. for text with a photo or blog).
 For videos longer than 90 seconds, any permanent advertising character should be marked with “permanent advertising” or “advertising video ” at the beginning and during the video.

-- The notices should be easily identifiable by including them at the beginning of a post.
+- The notices must be clearly visible at the beginning of a post.
 They must not be lost in hashtags or other text.
 In the case of videos, recording is required at the beginning or during the entire film, depending on the design.

 - It may be necessary to include a (different language) marking based on another national regulation in addition to the German marking, if this regulation also provides for the marking obligation.

 In the case of a post, it must be marked with the terms “advertisement” or “promotion”; in the case of videos, it is “advertisement”, “promotional video” or “permanent advertisement”.
-The marking must be easily identifiable at the beginning of the publication (and possibly throughout the video).
+The label must be clearly visible at the beginning of the release (and possibly throughout the video).